rabowskyb/amazon-sagemaker-workshop/README.md

 ### 1. Create a S3 Bucket

 SageMaker typically uses S3 as storage for data and model artifacts.
 In this step you'll create a S3 bucket for this purpose.
+To begin, sign into the AWS Management Console, https://console.aws.amazon.com/.

 #### High-Level Instructions